mikeperry-tor/tor/doc/HACKING/CircuitPaddingDevelopment.md

 padding-spec.txt](https://github.com/torproject/torspec/blob/master/padding-spec.txt#L282).

 These two systems are orthogonal and should not be confused.
-The connection-level padding system regards circuit-level padding as normal data traffic, and hence while the circuit-level padding system is actively padding, the connection-level padding system will not add any additional overhead.
+The connection-level padding system is only active while the TLS connection is otherwise idle.
+Moreover, it regards circuit-level padding as normal data traffic, and hence while the circuit-level padding system is actively padding, the connection-level padding system will not add any additional overhead.